mwarning/KadNode/README.md

 ## OPTIONS

   * `--announce` *name[:port]*
-    Announce an name and port without providing authentication.
+    Announce a name and optional port.
+The port may be used for the authentication provider, e.g. for TLS.
-    This is useful if the authentication is provided via a HTTPS server on the same host instead.
     This option may occur multiple times.

   * `--peerfile` *file*